qmlbook/qt6book/docs/ch06-controls/common-patterns.md

 The function, in turn, relies on the `createNewDocument` function, which dynamically creates a new element instance from the `DocumentWindow.qml` file, i.e. a new `DocumentWindow` instance.
 The reason for breaking out this part of the new function is that we use it when opening documents as well.

 Notice that we do not provide a parent element when creating the new instance using `createObject`.
 This way, we create new top level elements.
-If we would have provided the current document as parent to the next, the destruction of the parent window would lead to the destruction of the child windows.
+If we had provided the current document as parent to the next, the destruction of the parent window would lead to the destruction of the child windows.

 ```qml
 ApplicationWindow {